Specialist Disability Accommodation (SDA) Certification

 All dwellings proposed for New Build SDA Enrolment with the NDIS are required to provide Certification by an Accredited SDA Assessor at two stages, both of which are mandatory:

-Architecture & Access have several Accredited SDA Assessors that are highly experienced and well placed to assist you with the SDA Certification requirements.
+Architecture & Access have several Accredited SDA Assessors who are highly experienced and well placed to assist you with the SDA Certification requirements.

 SDA Certification Process

-Specialist Disability Accommodation (SDA) Assessors use the Architecture & Access developed internal checklist to review drawings provided by the client (Design review) and / or attend a site inspection (As-Built review)
+Specialist Disability Accommodation (SDA) Assessors use the Architecture & Access developed internal checklist to review the architectural design drawings (provided by the client) against the NDIS specified criteria.

-Completed checklist with SDA Assessor’s comments is sent to the client with compliant and non-compliant terms.
-Formal advice will be provided regarding identified non-compliances to be addressed before undertaking subsequent certifications.
+Completed checklist with SDA Assessor’s comments is sent to the client with compliant and non-compliant items.
+Formal advice will be provided regarding any identified non-compliances which need to be addressed before undertaking subsequent certifications.

-Once the dwelling or drawings are deemed compliant against the design standard, the SDA Assessor communicates this to the client and signs off the NDIS SDA Certificate of category compliance.
+Once the Design Stage drawings and Final-as-built constructed dwelling are deemed compliant against the design standard, the SDA Assessor communicates this to the client and signs off the NDIS SDA Certificate of category compliance.

-Accredited SDA Assessor submits NDIS SDA Certificate of category compliance and subsequent documents to the NDIS at both design stage and final As-Built stage.
+Accredited SDA Assessor submits NDIS SDA Certificate of category compliance and assessment summary to the NDIS at both design stage and final As-Built stage.

 Once the final As-Built certification has been registered with the NDIS, the assigned SDA provider can enrol the dwelling with the NDIS.